roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut In Training Ch.
-04 ****** bydlsloan© "Well, I don't think this will be much of a workout," Roy said.
+"Well, I don't think this will be much of a workout," Roy said.
 "More a first meeting, maybe getting a baseline on your strength, flexibility, endurance, you know, stuff like that, then working on a plan."

  "All right," Valarie said.
 "When and where."